🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🍽️Dinner at Cầu Gỗ Restaurant – A Feast with a View

 After a full day of sightseeing, we made our way to Cầu Gỗ Restaurant, which is conveniently located inside the famous “Shark Jaw” building right next to Hoan Kiem Lake.
-You can’t miss the unique architecture—it’s a landmark in itself and a popular spot for both tourists and locals.
+You can’t miss the unique architecture.
+It’s a landmark in itself and a popular spot for both tourists and locals.

-The restaurant has a cozy yet stylish vibe, with large windows offering stunning lake views—especially gorgeous around sunset.
+The restaurant has a cozy yet stylish vibe, with large windows offering stunning lake views especially gorgeous around sunset.
 For dinner, we ordered a flavorful spread that included caramelized pork, crispy spring rolls, and grilled chicken with lime and salt.
 The pork was tender and rich, the spring rolls were golden and crunchy, and the grilled chicken had that smoky-salty tang we instantly loved.

 Spring Rolls with Shrimp